Social media is a lot like the dating process.

 We want to be wooed by a company before receiving a direct message, chat bot, or pushy post about their product or service.

-I want a first date before they try to round second base.
-I want flowers and chocolates and all the fun repartee that goes along with a new relationship.
+We want a first date before they try to round second base.
+We want flowers and chocolates and all the fun repartee that goes along with a new relationship.

-What I don’t want is to be sold by a canned response to my Follow on Twitter or LIKE on Facebook.
+What we don’t want is to be sold to with a canned response or an oddly timed message that oversteps their bounds.

-There are a lot of things we can automate within social media, but we can’t eliminate the one thing that creates those prospective ‘dates’ in the first place: the conversation.
+There are a lot of things we can automate in social media, but we can’t eliminate the one thing that turns prospective ‘dates’ into clients for life: the conversation.

-The lack of engagement I see in social media these days is distressing.
+The lack of engagement I see on social media these days is distressing.

 It’s called social networking for a reason.
-It was designed to expand our sphere and benefit both our personal and professional lives through relationship building.
+It was designed to expand our sphere and benefit both our personal and professional lives.